schienstockd/cecelia/README.md

 ## Creating plots

 One aim of `ceelia` is to provide plotting over the GUI with `shiny`.
-We are currently in the process of testing processing data, this part of the app is less developed as we learn which plots and statistics are relevant.
+We are currently in the process of testing processing data.
+This part of the app is less developed as we learn which plots and statistics are relevant.
 Plotting is currently done in `RMarkdown` files but we are planning to incorporate these into the app.